briandfoy/briandfoy.github.io/_posts/2020-11-12-the-fake-editor-wars.md

 > [IDEs] serve an ever-growing segment of young developers who were never forced to thrive in Vim or Emacs environments.

-That really means that young developers are stuck if their IDE doesn't do it for them.
+That really means that young developers are stuck if their IDEs don't do it for them.
 They are less creative in investigating, debugging, and exploring because they are limited to what their IDE allows, and I think you'll see this in the quality of questions and answers on StackOverflow overall.

 That's not an age thing either.
 That's a culture thing.